What is Spinal Muscular Atrophy?

 Nusinersen / SpinrazaTM

-The first (and currently, the only) potentially available drug treatment for SMA is called nusinersen.
-Essentially the drug is designed to modify the SMN protein produced by the SMN2 gene so that more of it is functional.
+Currently in the UK, the only approved drug treatment for SMA is nusinersen.
+Essentially, the drug is designed to modify the product of the SMN2 gene to produce more functional SMN protein.

-In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec which have run clinical trials with infants and children affected by SMA Types 1, 2 or 3.
+In collaboration with researchers, nusinersen was developed by Ionis Pharmaceuticals and Biogen Idec, which have run clinical trials with infants and children affected by SMA Types 1, 2 or 3.
 There have not yet been any clinical trials of nusinersen with anyone with SMA Type 4.
-On June 1st 2017, the European Commission (EC) approved nusinersen for marketing under its brand name SpinrazaTM as a treatment for those with 5q SMA17.
-Following any EC marketing approval it’s up to each country to decide who can be prescribed the drug.

 Research and further developments